 Some people think that jobs that pay by the hour pay less than salaried jobs, but that is not always the case.
 A number of full-time hourly jobs offer sizeable salaries and good benefits.
 Many people prefer hourly jobs because they allow for flexibility, and often allow workers to leave their work at the office.

 Here are 15 of the most popular, high paying hourly jobs.
-These jobs are some of the most popular hourly jobs today, based on the most popular job searches on Indeed.com.
-The wage data is from the Bureau of Labor Statistics’ May 2016 estimates.
-The average salaries listed are the mean hourly wages for each occupation.
+These jobs are some of the most popular hourly jobs today, based on the most common job searches on Indeed.com.
+The wage data is from the Bureau of Labor Statistics’ May 2017 estimates.
+The average incomes listed are the mean hourly wages for each occupation.